blueagler/DeepL-Helper/README.md

 - Formal/informal tone (Available for Dutch, French, German, Italian, Polish, Portuguese, Portuguese (Brazilian), Russian, and Spanish.)
 - Glossary (Choose how words and phrases are translated by creating your own glossary)

+> ### Note that "unlimited" does not mean that DeepL will not ban your IP due to high frequency of requests.
-> ### File Translate Limited Amount Per IP isn't cracked due to the server verification
+> ### File Translate Amount Per IP isn't cracked due to the server verification.

 ## Installation tutorial: